mhfowler/canalswans-gatsby/content/blog/the-origin-of-maps/the-origin-of-maps.md

 [^2]

+On November 18th of 2018
-A little over a year ago, on November 18th, after drinking a large coffee, I decided that I would try to use a flip-phone for somewhere between three months and a year, along with keeping a journal of emotions that arose for me during the process, marking on a calendar any days where I caved and used my iPhone, building a robotic machine which physically childblocks your iPhone, and creating a collection of all the maps I drew for navigating the city while using the flip-phone.
+I decided that I would try to use a flip-phone for somewhere between three months and a year, along with keeping a journal of emotions that arose for me during the process, marking on a calendar any days where I caved and used my iPhone, building [a robotic machine](http://mfowler.info/work/disconnection-practices) which physically childblocks your iPhone, and creating a collection of all the maps I drew for navigating the city while using the flip-phone.

 ![map2](img/map2.png)